 The category, impact and priority values given upon installation can be customized in the General Catalog by the administrator.

-Here, the menu item "General Catalog" should be selected in the OTRS ITSM Administration interface.
+To do this, the menu item "General Catalog" should be selected in the OTRS::ITSM Administration interface.

 5.2.1.
 ITSM::Change Management::Category